 Nicotine is the addictive chemical in tobacco products.
-Tobacco plants contain high levels of nicotine, but other members of the nightshade family (Solanaceae), which includes vegetables, also produce low levels of nicotine.
+Tobacco plants contain high levels of nicotine, but other members of the family of nightshade plants (Solanaceae), which includes tomatoes and eggplants, also produce low levels of nicotine.
 Nicotine production is not confined to nightshade plants, however, and examples of non-nightshade nicotine-containing plants include cauliflower and papaya plants.
 The measured amounts of nicotine vary with the growth stage of the plant, the plant part that is used for extraction and the method of extraction.
 One of the reasons that plants may produce nicotine is as a defense mechanism against predators.

 Nicotine Content of Tobacco Plants

 Tobacco plants belong to the genus Nicotiana and encompass a large number of annual, biennial and perennial species.
 The commercial tobacco plant (Nicotiana tabacum) grows best in United States Department of Agriculture plant hardiness zones 8 through 11.

 The tobacco plant synthesizes nicotine in its roots and then stores it in its leaves.
 Nicotine constitutes 0.3% to 0.5% of the tobacco plant's dry weight.
 Tobacco plants belong to the nightshade family of plants, and all tobacco species, including the ornamental ones, contain some nicotine.

 Vegetable plants that belong to the nightshade family contain low amounts of nicotine.
 These plants include potatoes (Solanum tuberosum), tomatoes (Lycopersicon esculentum) and eggplant (Solanum melongena).